gskinnerTeam/flutter_vignettes/components/constellations_list/README.md

 <h2 align=center> The Flutter Vignettes </h2>

-A set of vignettes to showcase the power of flutter created by [gskinner](https://gksinner.com).
+This is one of the vignettes to showcase the power of flutter created by [gskinner](https://gksinner.com).
 These vignettes are meant to inspire, jumpstart, and empower designed and developers to build with flutter.

 <br/>